Effect of fluctuations on the Geodesic rule for topological defect formation: Geodesic rule in spin model

 In figure \ref{fig3} we show an example of the field configurations along a linear stretch of $\xi_{KM}$ for $T=1.43$. $\xi_{KM}=12$ for this $T$.
 The corresponding image in the OPS is shown in figure \ref{fig4}.
-The two end points correspond to $\theta_1 \simeq 0.325\pi$ and $\theta_{13} \simeq 0.292\pi$, with $\Delta\theta_{1,13}=0.033\pi$. $\eta_{1,13}$ in this case turns out to be $2\pi-\Delta\theta_{1,13}=1.967\pi$; which does not correspond to the shortest path.
-This configuration is an example where the Geodesic rule is violated.
+The two end points correspond to $\theta_1 \simeq 0.63\pi$ and $\theta_{13} \simeq 0.324\pi$, with $\Delta\theta_{1,13}=0.306\pi$. $\eta_{1,13}$ in this case turns out to be $2\pi-\Delta\theta_{1,13}=1.694\pi$; which does not correspond to the shortest path.
+This configuration is an example where deviation from the Geodesic rule is observed.
 In figures \ref{fig5} another configuration is shown for the same $T$.
 The corresponding image map is shown in \ref{fig6}.
 The endpoints for this configuration are; $\theta_1 \simeq 1.76\pi$ and $\theta_{13} \simeq 0.05\pi$.
 In this case $\Delta\theta_{1,13}=.29\pi$ but $\eta_{1,13}$ is found to be $2.29\pi$.
-This trajectory not only violates the Geodesic rule but also winds the field space, i.e OPS, once.
-This implies that for given two end points in the field space there are many ways in which geodesic rule can be violated but there is only one way it is followed.
+This trajectory not only deviates from the Geodesic rule but also winds the field space, i.e. OPS, once.
+This implies that for given two end points in the field space there are many ways in which the Geodesic path can be avoided, but there is only one way it is followed.